aybassiouny/mahdytech/content/blog/livesite-thousands-spikes/index.md

 featuredImage: fishing.png
 ---

-While my team was moving a service, lets call it Billy, to a new cluster with differential hardware, Billy's performance degraded.
+While my team was moving a service, let's call it Billy, to a new cluster with different hardware, Billy's performance degraded.
 Now my team knows I am into this kind of thing, so they asked me to take a look.
-I thought it'd be a matter of increasing the number of threads or something similarly straightforward, and said "consider it done".
+I thought it'd be a matter of accommodating the number of threads to the new hardware, or something similarly straightforward, and said "consider it done".
 In hindsight, way too much confidence 😅.

 - [**First things first**](#first-things-first)
 - [**Digging Deeper**](#digging-deeper)